jockbert/text_block_layout/README.md

 # text_block_layout
-Rust library for joining together blocks of text characters, in for example a TUI.
+Rust library for joining together blocks of text characters, in for example a TUI or text document.